 |She decided to look at her reflection in the glass of the little red car, assuming it was another hornbill, perhaps a possible mate.
 For more, please click here.|

 As I read the year-ago post, I felt a little melancholy.
 It was a post about how we assumed we were leaving in one month on February 15, 2019.
 See the post here.

 We were getting ready for an upcoming birthday dinner party for our friend Rita (husband Gerhard), whom we’d met from our site, who ended up living in the same house in Marloth Park where we’d lived for three months in 2013/2014.

-They rented the house when our site directed them to Louise, our dear friend and property manager who’d rented the Hornbill House to us and them, and then four year’s later rented the Orange House to us.
+They rented the house when our site-directed them to Louise, our dear friend and property manager who’d rented the Hornbill House to them and us, and then four years later rented the Orange House to us.

-Rita and Gerhard became friends fast enough that they hosted Tom’s birthday party on December 23, 2018 and to joyfully reciprocate, we decided to host Rita’s birthday party a several weeks later.
+Rita and Gerhard became friends fast enough to host Tom’s birthday party on December 23, 2018, and reciprocate joyfully.
+We decided to host Rita’s birthday party several weeks later.

-The same wonderful group of friends were coming to the party.
-Linda and Ken from Pretoria were coming to stay with us for a week which only added to the excitement and fun.
+The same wonderful group of friends was coming to the party.
+Linda and Ken from Pretoria were coming to stay with us for a week, adding to the excitement and fun.

-In the interim we were all headed to Tambarina Restaurant for dinner that night for the first celebration of Rita’s birthday.
-We all loved a reason to celebrate and then again, we didn’t always need a motive other than the pleasure of sharing time together.
+In the interim, we were all headed to Tambarina Restaurant for dinner that night for the first celebration of Rita’s birthday.
+We all loved a reason to celebrate, and then again, we didn’t always need a motive other than the pleasure of sharing time.

-Kathy had arranged a going away “girl’s day” for me on the upcoming February 5th to include pedicures and lunch.
+Kathy had arranged a going away “girl’s day” for me on February 5th to include pedicures and lunch.
 That never happened.

 Kathy and Don were hosting a going away party for us on Friday, February 8th.
 That never happened.